 Secrets to Healthy Bowel Movements

-When we digest food, our body extracts nutrition and then expels what it can’t digest..1 If we don’t have regular healthy bowel movement, toxins can accumulate in the intestines.
-This disturbs the balance of good and bad bacteria, which not only affects the quality of your bowel movements, it can also affect your overall health.
+When we digest food, our body extracts nutrition and then expels what it can’t digest..1 If we don’t have regular healthy bowel movements, toxins can accumulate in the intestines.
+This disturbs the balance of good and bad bacteria, which not only affects the quality of your bowel movements, but can also affect your overall health.

 Research shows one of the best ways to have healthy bowel movements is to eat a high-fiber diet and drink lots of liquids.
-Fiber not only creates the bulk necessary for regular bowel movement, but it also feeds our beneficial (good bacteria) causing them to thrive and multiply.
+Fiber not only creates the bulk necessary for regular bowel movements, but it also feeds our beneficial (good) bacteria, causing them to thrive and multiply.

 But there is another reason for fiber’s beneficial effect on bowel movement and health.
-When the fiber gets to your colon, beneficial bacteria eats it and secretes short-chain fatty acids (SCFA).
-These SCFA’s are responsible for much of the health benefits attributed to fiber.
+When the fiber reaches your colon, beneficial bacteria break it down and excrete short-chain fatty acids (SCFA).
+These SCFAs are responsible for much of the health benefits attributed to fiber.

 There are two main types of SCFAs: acetate, propionate, and butyrate.2

 Butyrate appears to have the largest impact on gut health.3 It is also the most studied SCFA and the one that offers the most health benefits overall.

 Butyrate, as one of the most powerful postbiotics, has been shown to:

 - Improve brain function6

 - Improve digestive function9, 10